 First, the raw granite is mined from the granite rocks in the earth.

 Granite blocks are obtained from special sites that are known as quarries.
-Today, most of granite used for countertops in United States come from Brazil, India, Italy, Norway and China.
+Today, most of granite used for countertops in United States come from Brazil, India, Italy, Norway and other countries.
 In order to get the granite into transportable blocks, small holes are drilled in the shape of the desired block size.
 Carefully planned explosives placed into these holes create just enough blast to separate the block of granite from the bedrock without breaking the block itself.

 The large blocks of stone are taken to a manufacturing factory and they are cut into more usable slabs.
 The blades or wires used to cut granite all have synthetic diamond crystals, because diamond is the only material harder than granite.
 Most of the slabs need to be covered with resin after the slabs have been cut.
 This resin coating fills any minor fissures or imperfections and seals the stone to make it ready for polishing or other finish options: